 In this way, “[t]he daily discipline of seeking joy makes astonishing productivity possible, because then work no longer feels like work.”
 (Discipline 7, at 1:44:19).

-Don’t just wait to find your passion, pursue things that bring you satisfaction and a sense of accomplishment every day!
+Don’t just wait to find your passion, pursue things that bring you satisfaction and a sense of accomplishment or fulfillment every day!